-A CRM for B2B companies like EngageBay is not only about automating your marketing efforts; it’s also great for managing your B2B sales teams, ensuring that each potential customer gets the best follow-up possible.
+A CRM for B2B companies like EngageBay is not only about automating your marketing efforts; it’s also great for managing your B2B sales teams and sales process, ensuring that each potential customer gets the best follow-up possible.

 CRM implementation will help you increase foot traffic to your brick-and-mortar store too, by offering targeted promotions based on which types of customers visit during different times of day, or any other such criteria you may want to identify.

 This type of data tracking is impossible without software that integrates everything into one platform.

 By now, you should be feeling a little bit positive about the potential return on investment (ROI) of B2B CRM software.